Application period is March 1, 2024, through May 1, 2024.

 To be approved, each entity will also be required to:

 - Provide school board members with a certificate of completion.

 - Maintain records of participants’ attendance and their evaluations of the training for at least five years.

 Approval of a provider lasts for two calendar years.
-This application cycle will approve providers from January 1, 2023, and ending December 31, 2024.
+The next application cycle will approve providers from January 1, 2025, through December 31, 2026.